 The EAST Abstract Submission System is fully integrated with the EAST website allowing you to create, edit, and submit abstracts over multiple sessions until the posted deadline.
 Your abstracts may be accessed from your user profile at any time.

-Abstract submission for the 35th Annual Scientific Assembly will open April 2021.
-The submission deadline is as July 1, 2021 at 11:59 pm Pacific Time Zone.
-Notifications of acceptance or non-acceptance will be sent to the Corresponding Author via email in August, 2021.
+Abstract submission for the 36th Annual Scientific Assembly is OPEN.
+The submission deadline is July 1, 2022 at 11:59 pm Pacific Time Zone.
+Notifications of acceptance or non-acceptance will be sent to the Corresponding Author via email in August, 2022.
 Please direct any questions regarding abstract submission to Christine Eme at email@example.com.

 - To enter an abstract you will be required to sign in to the EAST website.
 Active members or others with an existing user profile (ex: scholarship applicants, member applicants) should use your existing sign in credentials.
 Others will be required to create a new abstract submission account.
 This will allow you to access your abstracts.
 When you enter your author list, you will also be able to search for names.
 To avoid establishing multiple records for co-authors, please be sure to use the search feature when entering your author list.

-- Types of abstracts you may submit - EAST is accepting traditional scientific abstracts for consideration for podium and quick shot presentation and scientific video abstracts.
-You must select Scientific Abstract or Video Abstract.
-Once you select the type of abstract (i.e. Scientific Abstract or Video Abstract) you may not change the type.
+- Types of abstracts you may submit - EAST is accepting traditional scientific abstracts for consideration for podium and quick shot presentation.

 - Abstract Categories - There will be three Abstract Categories: Basic Science, Clinical Science, and Injury Prevention*.
 You will be required to select a category from one of these types.
 Please review the Abstract Category Descriptions below to determine the abstract category you should select.
 If you are unsure of what abstract category to select, please email firstname.lastname@example.org.